gardym/dot-mongod/README.md

 # dot-mongod

-Supporting your local mongo scene.
+Supporting your local mongod scene.

-dot-mongod runs mongo on a unique port and dumps all the files it needs under your current working directory.
+Because managing local data is the last thing you care about dot-mongod runs mongo on a unique port and dumps all the files it needs under your current working directory.
+Use it with it's complementary `dot-mongo` client and never worry about --dbpath again.

 ## Installation

-1. Put the files somewhere in your PATH
+1. Put the files somewhere in your $PATH

 ## Running